-- An effective leadership of Religious Education in your school - Gain insight into how to capture the spiritual dimension and an increased awareness of national initiatives in Religious Education through Religious Education updates and numerous resources - An opportunity to reflect on your school's implementation of the RE Agreed Syllabus, make links with other schools and share strategies and best practice with fellow colleagues

-Reflecting on research-based practices that focus on use of a range of data for effective identification and best provision models that have high impact.
+- An effective leadership of Religious Education in your school - Gain insight into how to capture the spiritual dimension and an increased awareness of national initiatives in Religious Education through Religious Education updates and numerous resources - An opportunity to reflect on your school's implementation of the RE Agreed Syllabus, make links with other schools and share strategies and best practice with fellow colleagues - Reflecting on research-based practices that focus on use of a range of data for effective identification and best provision models that have high impact.
+Reference to the Ofsted religious education literature reviews and reports from 2021 and 2023.

-The primary network meetings were led by the ELP Adviser and the secondary network were led by a RE specialist secondary teacher.
-Where possible there have been joint work between primary and secondary to ensure share of expertise.
+Termly primary network meetings were held by the ELP and where possible there have been collaborative opportunities between primary and secondary to ensure sharing of expertise.